jangler/oracles-randomizer/doc/ages_notes.md

 Choosing hard difficulty enables things that are out of normal logic, with the exception of:

-- Farming rupees, except by shovel RNG manips
+- Farming rupees for major purchases, except by shovel RNG manips
 - Mystery seeds as a weapon
 - Bombs as a weapon, except versus enemies immune to sword
 - Double damage boosts